kiml42/SpaceCombatSimulation/README.md

 A Unity 3D project to simulate combat between space ships with vaguely realistic physics - Space ships are not aeroplanes!

 TODO:
+Ships should be able to try to get to a specific distance.
+Arena environment - x ships all v all, spawn new when one dies.
 Moving towards detonator for missiles
-Ships should be able to try to get to a specific distance.
 Engines handle their own fuel.
 Camera controller to handle zoom - active when camera is active Camera controller should allow panning also
+Improve generation management - make it a bit more random.

 Engines only fire when pointed in the right direction. improve muzzle flashes.